jrehor/kcc/README.md

 3 6 9
 ```

-Your life just changed forever, and there's no going back, so keep on reading.
+As promised, your life just changed forever, there is no going back, so keep on reading.

 # proverbs